andrewt3000/MachineLearning/neuralNets.md

 #### Softmax
 The [softmax function](https://en.wikipedia.org/wiki/Softmax_function) is often used as the model's final output activation function for classification.
 Softmax is used for modeling probability distributions for classification where outputs are mutually exclusive (MNIST is an example).
-Softmax is a "soften" maximum function.
+Softmax is a "soft" maximum function.
 It's properties are:
 Output values are in range [0, 1].
 The sum of outputs is 1.